-Carrara Marble Backsplash (Types & Pros and Cons)
+Carrara Marble Backsplash Types With Pros and Cons

 They usually come as slab, tile, and block forms, although the preferred choice for backsplash material is in tile form since it’s easier to install and can be extended or removed easily.

-1. Dimensions: The most common Carrara marble come in 12-inch x 12 inches and 12-inch x18-inch tile sizes.
+1. Dimensions: The most common Carrara marble comes in 12-inch x 12 inches and 12-inch x18-inch tile sizes.
 You can also have them custom-sized.
-Aside from rectangular shapes, there are also hexagon and diamond-shaped Carrara marble with 3-inch size as the most common.
+Aside from rectangular shapes, there are also hexagon and diamond-shaped tiles with 3-inch size as the most common.

 2. Tile and Slab Thickness: The usual thickness of Carrara marble tiles is 15 to 20 mm (best for backsplash) and 20-25 mm (recommended for countertop areas)